SOPS Setup Navigation

 Confirm which calendar data source will be used.

-If required by the data source, configure the SOPS domain name, DNS, and HTTPS certificate.
+If the selected data source requires it, configure the SOPS domain name, DNS, and HTTPS certificate.

 Complete the calendar integration for the selected data source.